-All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for a research grant of up to $500.
+All currently enrolled Appalachian undergraduate and graduate students in good academic standing are eligible to apply for an OSR Research Grant of up to $500.
 The grant is designed to fund costs associated with outside the classroom, Faculty-mentored, student-based research projects or creative endeavors.
-Funding can be used for research supplies or research related expenses, including the printing of a poster for presentation.
-OSR cannot fund research grant proposals for travel expenses involving conducting/collecting research when the project is required for course credit or graduation, present or in the future.
-This would include Honors Thesis, Capstones, and Masters Thesis, etc.
+Funding may be used for research supplies or research related expenses/materials, including the printing of a poster for presentation.
+Research grant proposals for travel expenses involving conducting/collecting research are not permitted from OSR funding.
+Students must be enrolled in at least one course at the time of the grant application submission and in the semester in which the funding is expended.

 The OSR Research Grant is NOT designed to cover the following: